 Testing When the Brisket is Done

 There will be no visual clues that your brisket is done.
 The surface of the meat will have a nice dark crust no matter what the internal temperature is.
-Assuming that the brisket has been cooked using the slow cooking method outlined above (at 225°F) then the ideal internal temperature for a properly cooked brisket is 203°F.
+Assuming that the brisket has been cooked using the slow cooking method outlined above (at 225°F) the internal temperature for a properly cooked brisket will be 203°F.

-For accomplished pit masters, like Aaron Franklin and Steve Raichlen, internal temperature is just an indicator that a brisket is done.
-They will also employ a variety of novel tests including the bend test, the probe test and the jiggle test to ensure a juicy brisket.
-They also target a temperature range of about 200°F up to 208°F. Aaron Franklin judges doneness by feel.
+For accomplished pit masters, like Aaron Franklin and Steve Raichlen, internal temperature is just one indicator that a brisket is done.
+While they will target a temperature range of about 200°F up to 208°F, they will also unwrap the brisket and employ a variety of novel tests including the bend test, the probe test and the jiggle test to ensure a juicy brisket.
+Aaron Franklin judges doneness by feel.
 He wants to see the fibers pull apart easily.
 He also looks for a brisket to be “pliable” and “jiggly” in his hands.
+I have tried it and can't tell jiggly from pliable, bendy, supple or malleable.
+Maybe I will get it when I have cooked another 1,000 briskets.

-While “feel” may be the best way to determine when a brisket is done, those two gentlemen have already cooked many more briskets than I ever will.
-For me, I consistently get the best results by employing a long cooking time at a low temperature and target a final internal temperature of 203°F. That is the best internal temperature for my brisket.
+I consistently get the best results by employing a long cooking time at a low temperature and target a final internal temperature of 203°F. That is the best internal temperature for brisket.
 Unless you are an experienced pit master, the internal temperature is the best way ensure a perfect brisket.

 Let the Brisket Rest

-Just because your brisket has reached the ideal temperature, it doesn’t mean it’s ready to eat.
-Slice the brisket now and all of the juice will literally run out and you will end up with dry brisket.
+Once your brisket has reached the ideal temperature, it doesn’t mean it’s ready to eat.
+It must rest first.
+Slice the brisket now and all of the juice will run out and you will have a perfectly cooked and incredibly dry brisket.
 The brisket below was sliced after resting for only 10 minutes.
 Look at how dried out it is.

-To get a juicy brisket, just let the brisket rest a bit.
-I wrap my brisket in plastic wrap then a few old bath towels before placing it inside a small insulated cooler for an hour or two.
-This allows the muscle fibers to relax and the juice to be reabsorbed.
+For a juicy brisket, let the brisket rest for awhile.
+I wrap my brisket in plastic wrap first then a few bath towels before placing it inside a small insulated cooler for an hour or two.
+This allows the muscle fibers to relax and keeps the juice in the meat where it belongs.

 When it comes time, cut the brisket across the grain.
-Watch my video on Smoked Beef Brisket and Burnt Ends for tips on how to notch the brisket before cooking to make cutting across the grain easier.
-Also, take a look at the recipe on this site for more tips.
+Watch my video on Smoked Beef Brisket and Burnt Ends for tips on how to make cutting across the grain easier.

-If you are going to invest the time and money into making the perfect smoked brisket, then you should also consider making your own rub and BBQ sauce.
-Both are easy to make and taste great.
-Take a look at my Kansas City BBQ Dry Rub recipe and Bourbon Barbecue Sauce recipe for inspiration.
+If you are going to invest the time and money into making the perfect smoked brisket, then you should also consider making your own BBQ sauce.
+It's easy to make and taste great.
+Take a look at my Bourbon Barbecue Sauce recipe for inspiration.

 Top Tips